 Points to keep in mind for Automated Regression Testing

-Consider the following points when you plan a strategy for regression testing automation:
+Consider the following points when you plan a strategy for automating regression tests:

 It is slightly hard to manage the 100% coverage of the regression test.
 Therefore, we should concentrate on covering about 60-80% of tests.